 - With different ad groups, you get the opportunity to optimize campaigns running on the target ROAS automated bidding strategy, as you can set a different target ROAS for different ad groups based on performance.

 - Product groups: We recommend having a GRIP (group of individual products) structure where you have one product group for each item in your feed.
 This structure gives you the flexibility to set bids for each product group.
-You can analyze data aggregated by different attributes like price, color, size, item group id in the feed using the Shopping Attribute Bidder, and set bids based on that.
+You can analyze data aggregated by different attributes like price, color, size, and item group id in the feed using the Shopping Attribute Bidder, and set bids based on that.
 If you are running on an automated bidding strategy, it gives you the option to exclude unprofitable products.

 Pro Tip: If you have an existing shopping campaign, use the Shopping Analysis Tool to see performance aggregated by different product attributes.
 This can help you decide on the best structure for your campaigns and ad groups.
 We recommend choosing attributes that have 100% coverage in the feed because it prevents products from falling into everything else in the product group.
 The feed analysis feature from Optmyzr can give you an overview of attribute coverage.